 The Tesla Powerwall has some of the best specifications in the home battery market.
-There are many energy storage systems with excellent performance, but the Powerwall is among the top products in terms of storage capacity and power output.
+There are many Powerwall alternatives with excellent performance, but this version is among the top products in terms of battery capacity and power output.

 This is in part because the batteries use a lithium nickel manganese cobalt oxide chemistry, or NMC for short.
 Lithium-ion batteries with NMC technology are characterized by their high power and storage capacity relative to their size.

 Here’s a snapshot of key Tesla Powerwall specs:

 - Continuous power: 5.8 kW (5 kW on earlier Powerwall 2 units)

 - Peak power: 10 kW (7 kW on earlier Powerwall 2 units)

 - Size: 45.3 in x 29.6 in x 5.75 in

 - Weight: 251.3 pounds

 - Operating temperature range: -4°F to 122°F